EdgarEspitia/python/readme.md

 True

 ## Day two
-The file [python eje2_myWin.py](https://github.com/fbespitia/python/blob/master/eje2_myWin.py)  contains the source codes that makes a window, this example is create a personalized window with some aditional elements, as default size and position.
+The file [eje2_myWin.py](https://github.com/fbespitia/python/blob/master/eje2_myWin.py)  contains the source codes that makes a window, this example is create a personalized window with some aditional elements, as default size and position.

 The insights todays were that warning messasge was fixed by adding:
 ```